-RULE 8009-1 RECORD ON APPEAL
+RULE 8009-1 RECORD ON APPEAL Record on Appeal; Sealed Documents

 Copies of Record.
 The party filing a designation of items to be included in the record on appeal shall file with the designation a complete and correct copy of all designated exhibits that were not filed electronically.